-I offer these words of caution to anyone bringing any breed of dog into a home with young children - it's simple common sense.
+I offer these words of caution to anyone bringing any dog breed into a home with young children.
+It's simply common sense.

-Cocker Spaniels do make good family dogs so long as they're trained well and treated with respect by all members of the family and the above-mentioned ground rules are followed by all, particularly the children!
+Cocker Spaniels make good family dogs so long as they're trained well and treated with respect by all the family.

 All, particularly the children, should follow the ground rules mentioned above!